 It said two people were seriously injured while others sustained medium to light injuries.

 The Israeli military said a drone launched from Yemen fell in Eilat, adding only that interception attempts were made.
+It later said that the attack targeted a hotel in the city.

-The drone attack on Wednesday comes days after Iran-backed Houthis fired a drone that crashed in Eilat’s hotel zone, resulting in material damage but no casualties.
+The drone attack on Wednesday comes days after Houthis fired a drone that crashed in Eilat’s hotel zone, resulting in material damage but no casualties.

-The Houthis have been launching missiles and drones thousands of kilometres north towards Israel, in what the group says are acts of solidarity with the Palestinians.
+The Houthis have been launching missiles and drones thousands of kilometres north toward Israel, in what the group says are acts of solidarity with the Palestinians.
 Most of the dozens of missiles and drones launched have been intercepted or fallen short of Israeli territory.

 Israel has retaliated by bombing Houthi-controlled areas of Yemen, including the vital Hodeidah port.